Loop3D/LoopStructural/docs/source/installation.rst

 Linux
 -----

 LoopStructural can be easily installed using a Makefile once a few things are set up.
 Firstly, you need to add an environment variable to your system.
-LoopStructural_ENV, this can be done by adding `export LoopStructural_VENV=$YOUR_PATH_TO_VIRTUAL_ENVIRONMENT` to the `.bashrc` file.
+LOOP_ENV, this can be done by adding `export LOOP_ENV=$YOUR_PATH_TO_VIRTUAL_ENVIRONMENT` to the `.bashrc` file.
 Make sure the path is updated to a directory in your system where you want to save the python virtual environment.
 It could be for example where you clone this repository and a subfolder called venv or LoopStructural.

-Once you have the environment variable you can run the command `make dependencies` which will install the required dependencies for LoopStructural:
+Once you have the environment variable you can run the command `make dependencies` (or `make dependencies.fc` for Fedora) which will install the required dependencies for LoopStructural:

-Required dependencies
+Required dependencies for Ubuntu
+* python3
+* python3-venv
 * pybind11-dev
 * mesa-common-dev
 * mesa-utils
+* libgl1-mesa-dev
+* gcc
-* libgl1mesa-dev
+* g++
-`sudo apt-get install pybind11-dev mesa-common-dev mesa-utils libl1mesa-dev`
+`sudo apt-get install python3 python3-venv pybind11-dev mesa-common-dev mesa-utils libgl1-mesa-dev gcc g++`

+Required dependencies for Fedora
+* python3
+* python3-devel
+* pybind11-devel
+* mesa-libGL-devel
+* gcc
+* g++
+`sudo dnf install python3 python3-devel pybind11-devel mesa-libGL-devel gcc g++`

 Once these are installed you can run `make venv` to create a new python virtual environment in the location you specified.
 If a python environment already exists then this will be used.